amanda-pang/Sphero-Research-Participants/readme.md

 Tips on operating the Sphero study buddy:

-    1. activate your virtual environment
+    1. Activate your virtual environment

-    2. to run Sphero social behavior study break: run 1_social.py
+    2. To run Sphero social behavior study break: run 1_social.py

-    3. to run Sphero physical behavior study break: run 0_physical.py
+    3. To run Sphero physical behavior study break: run 0_physical.py

 Other information:
 1. Overall design: Sphero will act as a study buddy that reminds people to take a short break every 20 minutes.
 It will pick an activity that could range anywhere from yoga to eye exercise.
 It has corresponding behaviors and prompts for each activity.